benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

-In 2018 I ran the [ANU Laptop Ensemble](https://cs.anu.edu.au/code-creativity-culture/projects/laptop-ensemble/), which attempted to provide a similar open-ended space for creative exploration to the c/c/c studio, specifically for live performance (code-based DJ-ing and VJ-ing).
-ANU students can take my [COMP1720: Art & Interaction in New Media](https://cs.anu.edu.au/courses/comp1720/) course as part of a major in either a CS degree or a Bachelor of Visual Arts (or indeed as a cross-campus elective in any program).
+In 2018 I ran the [ANU Laptop Ensemble](https://cs.anu.edu.au/code-creativity-culture/projects/laptop-ensemble/), which attempted to provide a similar open-ended space for creative exploration to the c/c/c studio, except specifically for live performance ([livecoding](https://toplap.org); code-based DJ-ing and VJ-ing).
+ANU students can also take my [COMP1720: Art & Interaction in New Media](https://cs.anu.edu.au/courses/comp1720/) course as part of a major in either a CS degree or a Bachelor of Visual Arts (or indeed as a cross-campus elective in any program).
 COMP1720 has run successfully as a cross-disciplinary "learn to code" course for several years.
 The c/c/c studio will extend this opportunity to school students and other members of the ACT community.

-I see the c/c/c studio as an opportunity to formalise and build momentum around all of these existing initiatives, partnering with them wherever possible.
+The c/c/c studio is an opportunity to act as a force multiplier, harnessing these existing initiatives, partnering with them wherever possible, and building bridges between them to open up new possibilities.

 ## Project Scope